hyzok-su/morphable-eyewear/README.md

   <img src="./docs/frame_analysis_1.png" width="50%"/> <img src="./docs/frame_analysis_2.png" width="27.3%" />
 </p>

 Frames can be segmented into different material regions, each requiring distinct deformation behaviors to match facial anatomy.
+Different transformation method should be applied to each region to ensure manufacturability.

 - ***SOFT REGIONS***:  refer to flexible materials, such as 3D-printed nylon, which can undergo continuous geometric deformation and twisting.